Stochastic RWA and Lightpath Rerouting in WDM Networks: Numerical Results

 For the physical topology of our instances, we have considered six standard long-haul networks (Table \ref{tab:networks}) from the literature of WDM networks.
 These topologies represent different levels of connectivity degree (column ``avg deg.''), ranging from \abilene{} with a small number of links and paths, to the highly interconnected network \brazil{}.
 In Figure \ref{fig:networks} we have reproduced the networks to give a visual representation of their meshness.

 Arrivals of the requests (size of the incoming batches) follow a Poisson distribution with parameter $ \arrivals $, while for service holding times (how long a connection remains on the network), we have considered an exponential distribution with mean $ 1/\drops $ (as in \cite{chen2015spectrum} and \cite{xiong2018sdn}).
 Distribution of lightpath requests among node pairs is uniform (the same as \cite{giorgetti2015dynamic}).
-For each network, the arrival and service holding time parameters (provided for each analysis in their respective subsection) are selected via some preliminary experiments to avoid trivial solutions, i.e., such that the decisions are visibly affected by the uncertainty of incoming traffic.
+For each network, the arrival and service holding time parameters (provided for each analysis in their respective subsection) are selected via some preliminary experiments to avoid trivial solutions, i.e., such that the decisions are visibly affected by the uncertainty of incoming traffic \footnote{\revacc{The generated instances, along with the detailed results on the GoS and link usage, are available for download at \url{https://github.com/mdaryalal/DataFiles/tree/master/StochasticRWA}}}.

 Note that, if the size of the batches with respect to the capacity of the network and the length of the planning horizon is too small, the assignment and routing decisions matter less, as the network would be free to accept all the requests regardless of the previous decisions.
 On the other hand, if the size is too large, the network becomes rapidly congested and soon there is no room to grant any new requests via deterministic or stochastic models.
 For this reason, for each experiment we have chosen the parameters $ \arrivals $ and $ |\waveSet| $ based on the considered problem (\srwa{} or \lr{}), network and the number of requests on the network.